rememberSoftwares/yacana/README.md

         raise ToolError("Parameter 'second_number' expected a type integer")
 ```

 We added type validation on both parameters.
 But you should also check for None values, etc. As I said.
-Think of this as server side validation.
+Think of this as server-side validation.
 You cannot trust AI more than humans...

 Let's remove the examples set in the previous section.
 The LLM will be blind once again.
 As such, he will probably make mistakes but the ToolError exception will guide it onto the correct path.
 Let's see:

 *Complete code*
 ```python